 Heat 1 tbsp of ghee or paleo fat of choice in a large skillet.
 You will need to repeat this each time you add pancakes to make sure the pan is evenly coated.
 Spoon batter in the pan.
 You will need to use the spoon to spread out the batter since it is a bit thick.
 Flip once the pancake gets a bit fluffy and the edge gets lighter in color or bubbles form.

 FLIP TIP: This is a delicate process.
 When flipping the pancakes, guide the spatula under the pancake.
-Do not lift the pancake all the way off the pan.
+You might not want to lift the pancake all the way off the pan since it increases the chance of breaking or folding it by mistake.
 Instead, with the spatula under the pancake, keep the tip of the spatula on the pan as you flip up and onto its uncooked side.
 You aren’t picking it all the way up and flipping in the same spot – you’re flipping away from its original location in the pan.
 (Think of flipping a giant tire over away from your body).
 You’ll need a bigger pan to do this because you need double the space.

 Makes about 12 pancakes.